LGrey/Black-Hash-Decryptor/README.md

 # Black Hash Decryptor
+### Is out now the best free hash cracker

-A Simple Bruteforce attack tool for
+A Simple , Fast and Multi Threaded Bruteforce attack tool for
 1. MD5
 2. SHA1
 3. SHA256